-Just this very sweet morning you started your laptop and Boom!
+Just this lovely morning, you started your laptop and Boom!
 You get a black screen with a message that “Unknown Filesystem” and a message saying grub rescue.
-Now you are here at LinuxAndUbunu to see how you can tackle out of this problem and save your precious data and boot normally into Linux again.
+Now you are here at LinuxAndUbunu to see how you can tackle this problem, save your precious data, and boot normally into Linux again.
 Let us discuss some grub rescue commands.

 Ways To Rescue Or Recover Grub